-The below organizations have not only signed on to the Shared Commitment Statement for the LAN’s Healthcare Resiliency Collaborative, but have gone a step further by committing to specific actions that will help their organization achieve resiliency in the healthcare system.
+The below organizations have committed to specific actions that will help their organization achieve resiliency in the healthcare system.
 Hover over each organization to see what steps they are taking.

 Ballad Health is fully committed to building a more resilient, equitable and accountable health care system.
 Twenty-five to thirty percent of health care is considered wasteful, and personal health is driven largely by social determinants and social needs.
 We can only improve the health of our communities, and diminish the disparities which continue to plague them, by unlocking this waste and redirecting it towards better care management, elimination of low value care, and improved access to integrated primary care, behavioral health services and social supports.